Creation of wormholes during the cosmological bounce: General approach to bouncing cosmology

 Here $S(t)=-G_{00}^{mod}(\textit{FLRW})$, $T_{00}^{vac}=-\rho_{vac}g_{00}$ and $T_{ij}^{vac}=-p_{vac}g_{ij}$, while also using the standard description of matter and radiation modelled by the ideal fluid with the equation of state $w=0$ and $w=1/3$ respectively.
 From the demand for the conservation of the stress-energy tensor it follows that $\nabla^{\mu}G_{\mu \nu}^{mod}=0$, and from that we obtain the following identity for $G_{r r}^{mod}$ on FLRW spacetime:

 It is simple to check that (\ref{modfri2}) is, under these assumptions, just a time derivative of (\ref{modfri1}), and thus we will in further analysis inspect mostly equation (\ref{modfri1}).
-Note that (\ref{modfri1}) and (\ref{modfri2}) are the most general form of Friedmann equations coming from the modification of the action for gravity -- limited only by the symmetries of the spacetime and the total stress-energy conservation. \\ \\ Now we need to fix the correction function $S(t)$ in order that it leads to a bouncing cosmology.
+Note that (\ref{modfri1}) and (\ref{modfri2}) are the most general form of Friedmann equations coming from the purely mathematical modification of the action for gravity with respect to general relativity -- limited only by the symmetries of the spacetime and the total stress-energy conservation.
+Of course, when additional physical degrees of freedom are included in the action, such as scalar fields or various forms of non-minimal coupling, the modified equations will not have the form of equations (\ref{modfri1}) and (\ref{modfri2}), but such theories are beyond our interest here.
+In other words, in this paper we are only concerned with type of theories we could call minimally physically modified with respect to general relativity -- i.e. involving only the mathematical generalizations of the action for gravity and no extra physical degrees of freedom. \\ \\ Now we need to fix the correction function $S(t)$ in order that it leads to a bouncing cosmology.
 Here also, as we are interested in reaching general conclusions regarding the relationship between wormholes and cosmological bounce, we do not want to subscribe to some specific bouncing scenario, but to remain as general as possible.
 For any bouncing solution it necessarily follows that, at the time of the bounce, $t=t_{b}$, where the scale factor reaches its minimal value, $a=a_{min}$, we have $H=0$ and therefore using (\ref{modfri1}) we obtain the following condition:

 Furthermore, since $t=t_{b}$ represents the minimum of the scale factor, around the bounce $a(t) \approx a_{min} + (c/2)(t-t_{b})^{2}$, where $c$ is a positive constant.
 From this, one easily obtains the approximation for $H(t)$ around the bounce valid for any possible type of bouncing cosmology.
-This approximate form of $S(t)$ around the bounce is given by
+This approximate form of $S(t)$ around the bounce is given by \cite{quantumgrav}

 In order to describe the general solutions for cosmological wormholes on bouncing spacetime we need to match the geometry of the cosmological spacetime possessing a bounce with a wormhole geometry.
 We will do this in the following section by considering the wormhole geometries which asymptotically approach the bouncing cosmological solutions.